kstenerud/technicalsourcery/blog/content/posts/line-lengths.md

 I'm setting the min to 70 since I'm only interested in the longer lines, and capping at 150 because I probably have code-generated code in there somewhere, and some code generators create lines thousands of characters long.

-Aside: I've found in my experience that line lengths greater than 120 or so are harder to scan.
+_I've found in my experience that line lengths greater than 120 or so are harder to scan.
 Probably this has something to do with how our eyes focus.
-That said, the odd long line doesn't really bother me if it's done to preserve the structure in an eye-scan friendly way.
+That said, the odd long line doesn't really bother me if it's done to preserve the structure in an eye-scan friendly way._

 To invoke, we generate line count data the same as before, but send it to gnuplot instead: